Meet our Team

 of their time in the PsyD program.
 Dr. Grassetti plans to accept a doctoral student

-who will begin training in Fall 2023.
-Prospective students may learn more about the
+every year including this year.
+Prospective students may learn more about the APA-accredited

 an application to work with her.